tobinbc/screensaver/README.md

 ## Photo Screen Saver Chrome Extension

+### About THIS repository
+I have been using the original version of this for years and it has brought me much joy.
+It would appear that the original author has likely passed away during COVID and the extension was subsequently removed from the appstore.
+As it's brought me so much joy reliving memories I have taken the most advanced fork and republished it in the Chrome Extension Store as free to use.

 ### About this repository

 I wanted a screensaver that displayed photos from an album in Google Photos.